Can Rabbits Eat Bok Choy?

 Beta-carotene, a potent compound found in bok choy, offers a shield against age-related blindness.
 By incorporating bok choy into your rabbit’s diet, you proactively support their eye health and mitigate the risk of vision-related issues as they age.

-See also Can Rabbits Eat Mango?
+See also Can Rabbits Eat Nuts?

 Research indicates that the potassium and magnesium content in bok choy contributes to reducing the risk of heart diseases.
 These essential nutrients not only offer protection to your rabbit’s cardiovascular health but also aid in preventing muscle mass loss and the development of kidney stones.